-Back then there weren’t many roads, so you crossed people’s property to get where you needed to.
-Crossing a field, aimlessly thrusting his staff into the ground, he hears a thud.
-He gets down on his knees, digs with his hands and finds treasure.
-He realizes this is very old, way too old to have been buried by the current landowner, who wouldn’t have any idea it’s even there.
-It’s unclaimed treasure, waiting for someone to claim it.
+Picture an average guy, leading a routine life.
+One day something happens that changes his life forever.
+While crossing a field, aimlessly thrusting his staff into the ground, he hears a thud.
+He gets down on his knees, digs with his hands, and finds treasure.
+He realizes this is very old—way too old to have been buried by the current landowner, who wouldn’t have any idea it’s even there.
+He has found unclaimed treasure, waiting for someone to unearth it.

 Of course, Jesus is simply using the treasure in the field as an illustration of heavenly treasure.
-No matter how great an earthly treasure, it’s still worthless in the eyes of eternity.
+No matter how great an earthly treasure is, it’s still worthless in the eyes of eternity.
 In fact, it is exactly this kind of treasure that people waste their lives on.
-Jesus is appealing to what people do value—temporary earthly treasure—in order to make an analogy to what they should value—eternal heavenly treasure.
+Jesus is appealing to what people do value—temporary earthly treasure—in order to make an analogy to what they should value: eternal heavenly treasure.

-The only joy I know comparable to leading a person to Christ is giving generously to the kingdom of God, that people might be won to Christ, that the hungry be fed and the suffering be helped in the name of Christ.
-There is a joy, an exhilaration in that beyond comprehension.
+The only joy I know comparable to leading a person to Christ is giving generously to the kingdom of God.
+That through my giving, people might be won to Christ, the hungry fed, and the suffering helped in the name of Christ is a joy beyond comprehension.

 No. We are not to pity this man—we are to envy him.
 The sacrifice paled in comparison to the reward.
 The payoff was much greater than the cost.

 The key word is “joy.”
-“In his joy”—not in his misery—he made his sacrifices!
+“In his joy”—not in his misery—he made sacrifices!
 How can you sacrifice with joy?
-Because of the relative worth of what he gave up and what he gained.
-It’s the Costs/benefits ratio.
+Because of the relative worth of what is given up versus what is gained.

-Jesus always lived with two Kingdoms in mind, the kingdom of this world and the kingdom of heaven.
+In Matthew 6:19-24, we see that Jesus always lived with two Kingdoms in mind: the kingdom of this world and the kingdom of Heaven.
 He speaks here of the Two Treasuries, Two Perspectives, and Two Masters of these two kingdoms.

-Verse 20: “Store up treasures”—God values treasures.
-He’s all for them.
-It’s just that he defines treasures differently than we do.
+Verse 20 tells us to “store up treasures in heaven.”
+God values treasures, but He defines them differently than we do.
 We consider things treasures that are nothing but junk in the eyes of eternity.
 John Wesley said, “I judge all things only by the price they shall gain in eternity.”

-“Store up treasures”—God is not against an investment mentality.
-He has an investment mentality.
-God is not against storing up treasures.
-He commands us to store up treasures.
-He says, stop storing them up in the wrong place, and start storing them up in the right place.
+“Store up treasures” demonstrates that God is not against an investment mentality.
+In fact, He commands us to store up treasures!
+But He tells us to stop storing them up in the wrong place, and start storing them up in the right place.

-“for yourselves”—God is not against acting in our own interests.
-He commands us to act in our own interests.
-But not in our immediate short-term interests, but our eternal long-term interests.
+God is not against us acting in our own interests.
+He commands us to act not in our immediate short-term interests, but our eternal long-term interests.
 That which is to God’s ultimate glory is to our ultimate good.
-It’s just the pay-off isn’t now, it’s then.
+It’s just the pay-off isn’t now; it’s then.

-The problem with prosperity theology, the health and wealth gospel, with lots of our Christian radio and television programs, is that it looks for material payoffs in the present age.
-It sees God’s provision of wealth as a call to increase our standard of living—while Scripture presents it as a call to increase our standard of giving.
+The problem with prosperity theology, also called the health and wealth gospel, and with lots of our Christian radio and television programs, is that they look for material payoffs in the present age.
+God’s provision of wealth is seen as a call to increase our standard of living—while Scripture presents it as a call to increase our standard of giving.

 Ironically, looking for the payoff now is never in our best interests, because it robs us of eternal reward.
-We’ll be rewarded for giving all right—but the real rewards, the lasting rewards are those that will come in eternity.
+We’ll be rewarded for giving—but the real and lasting rewards will come in eternity.
 It all comes down to delayed gratification.

 Christ gives us an incredible investment opportunity.
 He gives us the opportunity to cash in earthly treasure for heavenly treasure.
 It’s like trading a sack of old rusty bottle caps for ownership of the Coca-Cola company.
 You’re so excited about what you now own that the last thing you’d do is stand around whining about giving up your bottle caps.

-Notice Christ’s reasoning.
-“Store up treasures in heaven . . .”
+Notice Christ’s reasoning: “Store up treasures in heaven . . .”
 Why?
 Because it’s right?
 No, because it’s smart.
 Because it will last.
-It won’t be consumed by moths, rust, thieves.
+It won’t be consumed by moths and rust or taken by thieves.